obriencj/python-promises/README.md

 ## These Python Promises

+*This is very much a work in progress.
+I am still working out how much I want to explain, and in what tone.*

 So let's start simply, assuming that while everyone is already familiar with the concept of a [promise][promise-noun] and how it